iPhone 13 Storage Options: What To Expect In 2021

 Apple launches and releases its new iPhones around the same time every year – towards the end of the year, usually Q3.
-And in 2021, it will be the turn of the iPhone 13.
+And in 2021, the iPhone 13 release date will happen towards the end of the year, bringing a quartet of new iPhones.

 iPhone 13 Storage Options